Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Fiji’s ecosystems are fragile as they are beautiful so bear this in mind when you go for a walk or get in the sea.
 If you’re snorkelling by a reef, try not to touch or step on the coral.

 All rubbish should be put in the appropriate bins, including plastic water bottles.
 Better still, find ways to limit your waste consumption when you visit.
-There are some handy ways to do this here.

 Pack reef-safe sunscreen